Copy and paste the below script into your own website or blog to embed this book.

 “I am emperor.
 I don’t need to believe.
 I can make it happen.
 I could have—”

 “Ettian,” she murmurs, and even in the wake of a betrayal that should render us blasted apart, I still can’t stand to see the tears spilling haphazardly out of her eyes.
 I reach up and catch her scarred cheek, my heart seizing as she leans into the touch like she always does.
 “Tell me we would still be here, right now, above a liberated city on a liberated planet in a liberated system, if Gal was working freely at your side.
 Tell me you could have negotiated your way through the infighting on your advisory.
 Tell me you could have held up your legitimacy against Iral’s shadow.”

-Emily Skrutskie was born in Massachusetts, raised in Virginia, and forged in the mountains above Boulder, Colorado.
-She attended Cornell University and now lives and works in Los Angeles.
-Skrutskie is the author of Oaths of Legacy, Bonds of Brass, Hullmetal Girls, The Abyss Surrounds Us, and The Edge of the Abyss.
+Emily Skrutskie is six feet tall.
+She lives and works in Los Angeles.
+Skrutskie is the author of Vows of Empire, Oaths of Legacy, Bonds of Brass, Hullmetal Girls, The Abyss Surrounds Us, and The Edge of the Abyss.